vozikkks/api-collection-showcase/README.md

 # **Postman Library API Collection**

 ## **Overview**
-This repository contains a Postman collection created based on the official Postman API Fundamentals course.
-It has been further improved and customized to serve as a showcase of API testing skills and best practices.
+This repository contains a Postman collection to serve as a showcase of API testing skills and best practices.

 The collection demonstrates:
 - Proper use of Postman features like dynamic variables and environment management.